keptn/enhancement-proposals/text/0018-simplify-installer.md

 * Keptn Installer does no longer automatically install istio nor nginx-ingress.
 * API and Bridge are no longer exposed using VirtualServices or Ingress objects - instead they are exposed using Kubernetes services (NodePort or LoadBalancer).
 * Helm-service (and services that use `KEPTN_DOMAIN`) will become independent from the Keptn API Domain.
+* More power to the admin!
+Exposing Bridge or API is an option for the admin, not for our CLI/API.

 ## Motivation